 The goal of Oslo Strikkefestival is simple.
 We aim to promote fibre crafts the way we know them to be: modern, relevant, accessible and always surprising.

-From what started as a dream of uniting a small group of yarnaholics, we attracted over 1600 fiber-heads in one day in November 2015, and over 3000 in 2016.
-So this year we're planning a whole 3 days of woolly goodness, with vendors, instructors and attendees from all over the world coming together to nerd out hard about one of life's ultimate pleasures: yarn.
+It all started in 2015 as a dream of uniting a small group of yarnaholics.
+In the first year we attracted close to 2000 fiber-heads in one day, in 2016 over 3000, and in 2017 6200 people from all over the world came together to nerd out hard about one of life's ultimate pleasures: yarn.

 Who’s behind the festival?